jonnonz1/nz-statute-book/acts/public/2006/plumbers-gasfitters-and-drainlayers-act-2006.md

     (b) a unit used for camping that is not itself a vehicle but is capable of being— (i) transported by means of being loaded onto a vehicle; and (ii) used for camping whether or not it is loaded onto a vehicle
+  - **non-consented small stand-alone dwelling** has the same meaning as in section 7(1) of the Building Act 2004
   - **owner** , in relation to a motor vehicle, has the same meaning as in section 2(1) of the Land Transport Act 1998
   - **pipe** includes tubes, hoses, and associated fittings
   - **practising licence** means a practising licence issued under subpart 1 of Part 2
+  - **prescribed sanitary plumbing or drainlaying** means sanitary plumbing or drainlaying for which a registered person or a provisional licence holder must provide a record of work under section 27A
   - **provisional licence** means a provisional licence issued under section 38
   - **register** means the register kept under subpart 3 of Part 2 or, as the context requires, the register kept under subpart 3 of Part 2A
   - **registered person** means a person who, for the time being,—